nealmick/ned/EMBED_PLAN.md

 - **File Explorer**: Enabled and rendering without crashes
 - **Settings Popup**: Fixed positioning and sizing for embedded mode
 - **Keybinds**: Global keybinds working (Cmd+Comma for settings, Cmd+S for sidebar, etc.)
-- **Input Handling**: Editor focus detection working correctly
+- **Input Handling**: Editor focus detection working correctly - fixed issue where keybinds were processed even when editor pane wasn't focused
 - **Agent Pane**: Disabled as planned (not needed for embedded version)
+- **Goto Definition/Reference Popups**: Fixed positioning to render within editor pane bounds instead of full window overlay
+- **Editor Focus Blocking**: Fixed issue where `block_input` was being set every frame, now only sets when focus state changes to avoid interfering with other components

 ### ❌ Current Issues That Need Fixing:

 **1. TERMINAL RENDERING ISSUE:**
-- Terminal is being drawn as a separate window ontop of the editor/app pane when embedded
+- Terminal is currently rendered as a separate window that overlays the entire editor pane
+- This causes focus loss when terminal is opened (main app window loses focus)
-- Terminal should render within the editor pane bounds, not as an overlay
+- **NEW APPROACH**: Terminal should render as a separate draggable, collapsible, and resizable ImGui window in embedded mode
-- Terminal should replace editor/file explorer when active (full screen within pane)
+- Terminal should be a standalone popup window with its own position and size controls
-- Currently causes focus loss and renders editor behind it
+- This approach avoids focus loss and provides better UX for embedded usage

-**2. POPUP WINDOWS:**
-- Goto definition and goto reference popups need to be fixed for embedded mode
-- These popups likely have similar positioning/sizing issues as the settings popup had

-**3. FONT ISSUES:**
+**2. FONT ISSUES:**
 - Font is not working correctly and settings the font size properly
 - Likely not finding the font file location in embedded mode
 - Need to fix font path resolution for embedded version

-**4. OTHER PENDING:**
+**3. OTHER PENDING:**
 - Window sizing and splitter calculations still need work
 - Window resize functionality is disabled (causing crashes)
 - Need to test and verify basic editing functionality

 ### 🔧 Next Steps:
-1. **Fix Terminal**: Make it render within editor pane instead of as separate window
+1. **Fix Terminal**: Make it render as a separate draggable, collapsible, and resizable ImGui window in embedded mode
-2. **Fix Popup Windows**: Goto def/ref popups need embedded mode support
-3. **Fix Font Loading**: Ensure font files are found and loaded correctly
+2. **Fix Font Loading**: Ensure font files are found and loaded correctly
-4. **Test Basic Editing**: Verify core editor functionality works in embedded mode
+3. **Test Basic Editing**: Verify core editor functionality works in embedded mode